YarinNaftali/fastapi-beanie-boilerplate/README.md

 1. Clone the repository.
 2. Install the requirements.
 3. Add your .env file.
 (See .env.example)
-4. Run the server. `uvicorn app.main:app --reload`
+4. Run the server: `uvicorn app.main:app --reload`

 ## Features
 - [x] FastAPI